-This is the author's 5 star rated anthology of award winning Short Stories, available from Amazon in Kindle and Paperback format.
+This is my 5 star rated anthology of award winning Short Stories, available from Amazon in Kindle and Paperback format.

 Review: by Paul R on Jan.
 06, 2014 :